MENU

 Gain specialized technical knowledge and hands-on experience.

-The master’s degree in computer science gives you the technical skills to excel in high-demand fields like artificial intelligence, cloud engineering, cybersecurity, data science and software development.
+The M.S. in computer science gives you the technical foundation to excel in high-demand fields like artificial intelligence, cloud engineering, cybersecurity, data science and software development.
+You'll sharpen your algorithmic thinking, design and test software systems, and apply your skills to real-world challenges in AI, human-computer interaction (HCI) and cybersecurity.

-Choose the artificial intelligence specialization to delve deeper into AI fundamentals and real-world applications, with course options in machine learning, computer vision, robotics and intelligent systems.
+The artificial intelligence specialization lets you dive deeper into AI theory and application, with focused courses in machine learning, computer vision, robotics and intelligent systems.

 This flexible, in-depth training prepares you for career advancement or doctoral study.